 We all want to know how our website performs after launching.
-This is where web analytics tool becomes useful.
+This is where web analytics tools become useful in the first place.
 Modern web analytics covers everything from advanced data science to sophisticated segmentation.
-These are useful for forecasting and real-time reporting.
-It provides real-world information to help your customers and your business.

-In 2019, the need for real-time, and near-real-time web analytics has increased amongst businesses.
+At present time, the need for real-time web analytics data has increased amongst businesses.
 The role of data in daily business operations and decision-making has expanded.
 The web remains at the core of most digital marketing practices.
 That’s why web analytics is as important as ever.
-Though digital marketing has become a complex mixture of channels and interactions.
-But many organizations are still analyzing web metrics.

 Reports are no longer enough.
 Taking advantage of the usefulness of web analytics, monitoring interaction is crucial.
-You need to measure your traffic sources, content efficiency, customer journey.
-You must know which is the best page or product to showcase.
-Knowing these are necessary now.
+Businesses must monitor traffic sources, content efficiency, & customer journey.
 The right information comes from collecting and understanding data from the web.
-And all other data from your channel.
-Organizations will continue to develop these trends in 2020 and beyond.
+In addition, organizations will continue to develop these trends in 2020 and beyond.

 What is Web Analytics?

 Web Analytics is a computer tool.
 It helps eCommerce sellers collect, measure, and analyze web data to improve performance.
 Web analytics enables you to determine:

 Search intent of visitors – Find out the Keyword Terms or Search Queries used while finding your website or content.

 Visitor’s profile- Find out the demographics particular to your website and other information related to the user.

 Session duration – Keep an eye on the duration for which users stay on your site.

 No. of Visits – See how many visits a user pays to your site for a specific time period.